elastic/search-ui/packages/react-search-ui/TUTORIAL.md

 You could see this by looking at the default view component: https://github.com/elastic/search-ui/blob/master/packages/react-search-ui-views/src/PagingInfo.js.

-Sidenote: in React, your render prop could be expressed using a functional component instead.
+Sidenote: in React, your view prop could be expressed using a functional component instead.

 ```jsx
 const PagingInfoView = ({ start, end }) => (